U.S. Classic

 The U.S. Classic is an annual summer gymnastics meet for elite artistic gymnasts of the United States.
 The meet occurs before Nationals and is a qualifier for it.
 In Olympic years, the aforementioned meets along with the U.S. Olympic Trials are used for selection to the team.

 Background

 Previously only women had competed in the event.
-Men, both junior and senior, will compete for the first time in 2022.
+Men competed for the first time in 2022.

-The senior all-around winners of the U.S. Classic include Dominique Dawes (1993), Nastia Liukin (2005), and Aly Raisman (2011, 2012, 2016).
+The senior all-around winners of the U.S. Classic include Dominique Dawes (1993), Nastia Liukin (2005), Aly Raisman (2011, 2012, 2016), and Simone Biles (2014, 2015, 2018, 2019, 2021, 2023, 2024).

 Past champions

 Following is a list of past senior elite and junior elite champions of the U.S. Classic:

 Sponsorships

 In recent years the U.S. Classic has been sponsored by various companies, and the event is typically named for the sponsoring company.
 Below is a list of past and present sponsors of the event, as well as the official name of the event during the period of sponsorship: